 We also have some exciting news!

 Turkwaz has been nominated for Canadian Folk Music Awards in two categories: “Pushing the Boundaries” and “World Group of the Year.”
 We are honoured to be nominated alongside some of our favourite musicians from across the country.

-We will be touring this summer.
-We hope to see you at one of our shows where you can hear songs from our 2017 Juno nominated CD, Nazar.
-Check out our summer schedule.
+We hope to see you at one of our shows where you can hear songs from our 2017 Juno (and now CFMA!) nominated CD, Nazar.

 Turkwaz is a unique combination of four musician/singers, immersed in diverse traditions from mysterious Sufi devotional love songs, to rousing Thracian dance music.
 Each performer brings a special flavour to the group.
 Maryem Hassan Tollar draws on her Arabic language heritage, Jayne Brown and Sophia Grigoriadis bring their experience with Greek music to the mix and Brenna MacCrimmon adds her Turkish fascination.